TabimaLab/lab_website/_members/maddie-hincher.md

 links:
 ---

 Maddie is master's student at the T-lab.
-Her research focus is on environmental DNA, assays for diversity and identification of *Basidiobolus* across different samples and molecualr biology and bioinformatics.
+Her research focus is on environmental DNA, assays for diversity and identification of *Basidiobolus* across different samples and molecular biology and bioinformatics.